- How it works

 The process of cavitation is an integral factor within the mode of operation of the StayClean system.

 The StayClean system utilises electro magnetic radiation to stimulate the process of cavitation, the rapid formation and collapse of millions of tiny bubbles, or cavities, which grow during the low pressure phase and then compress and implode during the high pressure phase of the sound wave.

-These implosions creates surges of energy or ‘shock waves’ which in turn stimulates deagglomeration, the breaking down of clumps of particles.
+These implosions create surges of energy or ‘shock waves’ which in turn stimulates de-agglomeration, the breaking down of clumps of particles.